Loading...

 Yes.
 ICBA, in coordination with the International Cooperative Alliance (ICA), will facilitate visa facilitation letters for registered delegates.

-Visa facilitation letters will be issued only after completion of the registration process, including payment of the applicable fee.
+Visa facilitation letters will be issued only after completion of the registration process.

 No. While ICBA and ICA will support registered participants through visa facilitation letters, final visa approval is the sole discretion of the respective embassy or consulate.